mn-pollinators/getting-started/README.md

 You'll want to join the [Minnesota Pollinators][] organization ([Prof. KK Lamberty][] can invite you).

-If you're a student at Morris, be sure to sign up for the [student developer pack][Student developer pack] as well!
+If you're a student at Morris, be sure to sign up for the [GitHub Student Developer Pack][Student developer pack] as well!

 ## Installing Visual Studio Code